-Top US angel investor says size of seed funding rounds need to increase
+Top US angel investor says size of funding rounds needs to increase

-For three decades, Payne has successfully founded and invested in more than 50 start-up companies, including: Solid State Dielectrics, Inc. in 1971, an electronic materials company he founded and sold to E. I. DuPont in 1982; Novacap in 1980, a US$100m manufacturer of ceramic capacitors now operating as a stand-alone unit within Dover Companies; Vista Staffing Solutions in 1990, a private US$60m company providing temporary placement of physicians; and Email Publishing in 1996, a venture-funded company merged into DoubleClick.
+For three decades, Payne has successfully founded and invested in more than 50 start-up companies, including Solid State Dielectrics, Inc. in 1971, an electronic materials company he founded and sold to E. I. DuPont in 1982; Novacap in 1980, a $100m manufacturer of ceramic capacitors now operating as a stand-alone unit within Dover Companies; Vista Staffing Solutions in 1990, a private $60m company providing temporary placement of physicians; and Email Publishing in 1996, a venture-funded company merged into DoubleClick.

-Since 2000, he has assisted in founding four angel groups and has mentored over 100 companies in the past 25 years.
+Since 2000, he has assisted in founding four angel groups and has mentored more than 100 companies in the past 25 years.

 “What we are finding is we need to raise larger amounts of money for follow-on funding than we have for the last 15 years.”

 It is also enabling angel investors to tackle the follow-on funding challenge.
-"One syndicate can go to the group next door and say 'we've put in around US$300,000 and we need a few more people to group together to bring that round to US$1m'," Payne explained.
+“One syndicate can go to the group next door and say, ‘We’ve put in around $300,000 and we need a few more people to group together to bring that round to $1m’,” Payne says.

 "It's much easier than investors operating in ones or twos trying to collect money to invest in companies.

-“The unintended outcome we never though of is that we are much easier to find for entrepreneurs because we create websites and establish an identity," Payne said.
+"The unintended outcome we never thought of is that we are much easier to find for entrepreneurs because we create websites and establish an identity."